thvhauwe/cad-interface/README.md

 # cad-interface

-This python module allows to import CAD files saved in the neutral `STEP` format, using FreeCAD
+**Cad-interface** allows to import, access, compare and manipulate CAD files saved in the neutral `STEP` format, using FreeCAD.

 Corresponding Author: Thijs.vanhauwermeiren@UGent.be
 Supervisor: Guillaume.crevecoeur@UGent.be